Monitors

 Regions

-Phare Uptime provides nine regions around the world to monitor your website or server from different locations.
-You can choose to monitor your website or server from a single region, or from multiple regions.
-Using at least two regions is recommended to avoid false positives.
+Phare Uptime provides 11 regions around the world to monitor your website or server from different locations.
+You can choose to monitor your website or server from a single region or from multiple regions.
+Using at least two regions is recommended to avoid false positives, and be resilient against large scale outage.

 Alert policy